swarch-2f-rootly/2f/Prototype_3/Web Application Firewall/README.md

 ### System Vulnerability Overview

-In prototype 3, Rootly exposes the `rootly-apigateway` directly to the Internet after applying the Reverse Proxy pattern.
-While network segmentation prevents direct access to internal microservices, the API Gateway remains a **single point of failure** against volumetric layer-7 attacks:
+In prototype 3, after implementing the reverse proxy pattern, the reverse proxy is exposed to the internet as the sole entry point.
+The API gateway and internal microservices are relocated to a private network segment, preventing any direct external access.
+However, while the reverse proxy provides basic rate-limiting protection, it lacks advanced Web Application Firewall (WAF) capabilities—such as ModSecurity with the OWASP Core Rule Set (CRS)—leaving the system vulnerable to sophisticated Layer 7 attacks, including SQL injection, cross-site scripting (XSS), and distributed denial-of-service (DDoS) attacks.

 iimagencitaaa

 ### Core Weakness: Lack of Application-Layer Shielding

 1. **Reverse proxy without deep inspection**
-   NGINX acts as a reverse proxy but only forwards traffic.
-It cannot detect anomalous bursts or OWASP Top 10 signatures.
+   NGINX acts as a reverse proxy but only forwards traffic.It does not provide deep packet inspection or payload analysis capabilities.

 2. **No centralized rate limiting**
    The API Gateway or microservices would need to enforce limits, yet a distributed attack can coordinate thousands of IPs (bots) to bypass per-IP throttling.

 3. **Full exposure of the entry point**
-   The single public endpoint can be saturated by tens of thousands of malicious HTTP requests (for example, `POST /graphql` with heavy payloads).
+   The architecture exposes a single public endpoint —the reverse proxy— as the system’s only ingress.
+   Without additional layers such as a WAF, this design introduces a single point of failure (SPOF).

 ### Security Implications